Constitution of the University of Wisconsin Latino Law Students Association

 8.5 The Webmaster, working in conjunction with the President, shall manage and maintain the LLSA alumni listserv.

 Section 9 – 1L Representative

 9.1 The 1L Representative shall serve as the voice of 1L LLSA members at Executive Board meetings.

 9.2 The 1L Representative’s duties include compiling an email list of all LLSA 1L members, keeping open communication with 1L members about LLSA events, issues, and programs.
 The 1L Representative shall plan and/or host a spring 1L event.
 The 1L Representative shall keep the LLSA bulletin board up to date.
 The 1L Representative is prepared to perform duties delegated by the Executive Board as necessary such as print or copy and post LLSA posters or flyers for event advertisement.

 Section 1 – Standing Committees

 Standing Committees, Chairpersons and committee members may be appointed by the President with the approval of the Executive Board.
 All standing committees shall meet periodically and provide written reports to the membership.

-1.1 The Advocacy Committee shall be coordinated by the Vice-President of Community Affairs, and a Committee Chairperson(s) shall be appointed before the September General Meeting.
+1.1 As necessary, the Advocacy Committee shall be coordinated by the Vice-President of Community Affairs, and a Committee Chairperson(s) shall be appointed before the September General Meeting.